 The variety of the translators of the LXX is proved by the unequal character of the version.
 Some books demonstrate that the translators simply were not competent to the task, while others exhibit, on the whole, a careful translation.
-Moreover, the Greek of the LXX is not straightforward Koine Greek.
-At its most idiomatic, it abounds with Hebraisms; at its worst it is little more than Hebrew in disguise.
-But with these few reservations, the Pentateuch can be classified as fairly idiomatic and consistent, though there are traces of its being the work of more than one translator.
+Moreover, the Greek of the LXX is not straightforward Koiné Greek.1 At its most idiomatic, it abounds with Hebraisms; at its worst it is little more than Hebrew in disguise.2 Still, the Pentateuch can be classified as fairly idiomatic and consistent, though there are traces of its being the work of more than one translator.